 The K2, Dynafit & Pomoca Steep & Deep Clinic

-During this program, you will receive expert tuition in steep skiing skills such as learning how to handle all types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow and much more.
-You will not only gain confidence and strengthen your technique to tackle steeper and more challenging terrain than you’ve ever skied before, but you will be able to approach those narrow gullies and steeper chutes with more control.
-Those remote or mountainous ski traverses will be more comfortably achievable.
+During this program, you will receive expert coaching and instruction on steep skiing and splitboarding skills.
+Learn and refine how to manage various types of terrain, how to perform jump turns on steep faces, how to control your speed on icy snow, and much more.
+You will not only gain confidence and strengthen your backcountry skiing and boarding technique to tackle steeper and more challenging terrain, but you will be able to approach those narrow gullies and steeper chutes with more control.
+Those more remote or mountainous ski traverses will become more comfortably achievable.

 Day 1: 6:30 am (MST), Meet at the Yamnuska Office